nathanieltooley/gokemon/README.md

 ## Installation
 The easiest way to install is to download the latest pre-compiled binary executable for your system from the [releases tab](https://github.com/nathanieltooley/gokemon/releases).

-> [!NOTE]
-> The executable needs to be run inside of a terminal / command prompt.
-Double-clicking or otherwise directly running the executable outside of a terminal / command prompt will output nothing.

 ### Building from source

 The other way is to build / run the code directly on your computer using Go.